6 Things That Happen When You Become Unapologetically Yourself

-Have you ever been in a relationship or friendship where you couldn’t express yourself for fear that you might reveal a side of yourself that the other person wouldn’t approve of?
-It could even be small things like the fact you like binge-watching because you know the other person thinks it is a waste of time.
+Have you ever been in a relationship or friendship where you couldn’t express yourself freely for fear that you might reveal a side of yourself that the other person wouldn’t approve of?

-When trying to fit into a friend group, you might wear a mask trying to be relatable.
+When trying to fit into a friend group, you might wear a mask while trying to be relatable.
 You could pretend to like the same things they do or hate the same things which can be toxic.

 - You increase your self-confidence

-However, when you embrace the true you and become unapologetically yourself, you trust your judgments and have faith in your abilities to succeed.
+However, when you embrace the true you and learn how to become unapologetically yourself, you trust your judgments and have faith in your abilities to succeed.

 You will be taking risks and facing challenges without fear of what others will think even if you fail.
 You also learn to take a stand and say no to things that you are not supportive of and mean it.

-Not being yourself will eventually destroy you.
-Living in the shadow of other people trying to be like them will drain you both mentally and physically, and life is too short to live that way.
+Not being authentic will eventually destroy you.
+Living in the shadow of other people and trying to be like them will drain you both mentally and physically.
+Life is too short to live that way.
 Why waste your life pretending to be what someone else wants you to be?

 - You try to impress yourself, not others